 Students enrolled in a USG institution based on a referral by the Vocational Rehabilitation Program of the Georgia Department of Labor (BoR Minutes, October 2008).

 Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments.

-- The military sponsor is reassigned out-of-state and the spouse and dependent children remain in Georgia and the sponsor remains on active military duty; or,
+C. The military sponsor is reassigned outside of Georgia and the spouse and dependent children remain in Georgia; or,

-- The active military personnel and their spouse and dependent children are stationed in a state contiguous to the Georgia border and reside in Georgia.
-(BoR Minutes, February 2009; October 2013)
+D. The military sponsor is stationed in a state contiguous to the Georgia border and reside in Georgia; or

-- Members of a uniformed military service of the United States who, within thirty-six (36) months of separation from such service, enroll in an academic program and demonstrate intent to become domiciled in Georgia.
+A. Individuals who within thirty-six (36) months of separation from such service, enroll in an academic program and demonstrate intent to become domiciled in Georgia.
 This waiver may also be granted to their spouses and dependent children.
-(BoR Minutes, June 2004; October 2008; October 2013)

 Research and Comprehensive University Graduate Students

 Graduate students attending a Research or Comprehensive institution and as determined by the respective institution’s approved procedures.
 The number of students currently receiving waivers under this category shall not exceed the number assigned below: